mono/CppSharp/docs/GettingStarted.md

 The version you compile needs to match the version of the Mono VM installed on your system which you can find by running `mono --version`.
 The reason for this is because a 32-bit VM will only be able to load 32-bit shared libraries and vice-versa for 64-bits.

-## Compiling on Linux (experimental)
+## Compiling on Linux

-The Linux support is not complete, and these directions are included for developing CppSharp developers.

-Only 64bit build works at the moment.
-The build has been verified on Ubuntu 14.04.
+Only 64-bits builds are supported at the moment.

 ### Compiling LLVM on Linux